hashimati/Service-Requests-Offers-Microservices/README.md

-# Service Requests-Offers Microservices
+#Service Requests-Offers Microservices

+What Is Micronaut?
+In a nutshell, Micronaut is a lightweight, JVM-based framework that's ahead of compilation time, with less startup time.

-a simple Microservice using Micronaut framework.
-The archeticture covers the follwing areas:
+Service Requess-Offers Microservices is a simple microservices application using Micronaut framework.
+The application covers the following areas:
 1. Service Discovary using Netflix Eureka or Consul.
 2. Integration with Zuul Gateway.
 3. Securing Microservices with JWT.